Qiqi-Dai/ULCR-Net/README.md

 1. For the diffusion model used for data augmentation in Stage 1, we refer to the usage at https://github.com/lucidrains/denoising-diffusion-pytorch.
 Get into our folder "Stage1_Diffusion" and run "python train.py".

 2. For the CUT model adopted for clutter estimation in stage 2, we used the codes at https://github.com/taesungp/contrastive-unpaired-translation.
-Get into our folder "Stage2_CUT" and run the following commands for training:
+Get into our folder "Stage2_CUT" and run

+   commands for training:

     python train.py \
     --dataroot ./dataset_name \